 The Lothric blood worked to make both siblings fit for their respective roles, but one continued to lag behind even after they matured.
 As the description for the younger prince’s kindling acknowledges, the family failed to make him qualify for the firelinking mission as a human and so resorted to more inhuman solutions.
-This includes cursing Prince Lothric so that his soul was inseparably merged with that of his elder brother, which is reflected in the overlapping core of the twin princes’ spirits.
+This includes cursing Prince Lothric so that his soul was inseparably merged with that of more robust his elder brother, which is reflected in the overlapping core of the twin princes’ spirits.
 Since the younger refers to the older as his “blade”, the intention was clearly to merge both sibling’s powers so that the bed-ridden Prince Lothric would gain the strength of the far more experienced Prince Lorian, whose life as a knight made his soul much more suitable to fuel the First Flame.
 And to be fair, this curse of theirs did find some success in this regard.

 Kindling of a King left by Prince Lothric.

 If the Kings won’t return to their thrones, returning their kindlings will suffice.

-The work of the blood of Lothric which sought a qualifier eventually failed with man and degenerated to repulsive acts.
+The work of the blood of Lothric which sought a qualifier eventually failed with man and resorted to repulsive acts.
 Certainly, firelinking is the path of a curse.